walseb/fir/getting_started.md

 This library provides optics and optic combinators at the type-level.

 * Basic building blocks:
   - `Index (i :: Nat)`, a lens focusing on a given index (e.g. first index of a vector).
 Numbering starts at 0.
-When indexing a matrix, indexes first by columns, not rows.
+When indexing a matrix, indexes first by columns, not rows (column-major representation).
   - `Name (f :: Symbol)`, a lens focusing on a field with given name (within a structure for example).
   - `AnIndex (ty :: Type)`, a lens focusing on a given index, except that the index is provided at runtime, e.g. `AnIndex Word32` corresponds to an index of type `Word32` passed at runtime.
   Numbering starts at 0.